 - carry out research on our users' demographics

-- We provide our supporters with the opportunity to express their preferences about communications they receive
+- provide you with the opportunity to express their preferences about communications they receive

-- We may also use profiling and analysis techniques to target our campaigning and fundraising communications.
-This may include analysing responses to previous projects, campaigns and fundraising appeals and/or researching publicly available information so that we can tailor communications appropriately and reach the right audience
+- We may also analyse your personal information to target our campaigning and fundraising communications.
+This may include looking at responses to previous projects, campaigns and fundraising appeals and/or researching publicly available information so that we can tailor communications appropriately and reach the right audience.

-- We may also use commercially available information such as postcode data to analyse geographic and demographic trends
+- We also use commercially available information such as postcode data to analyse geographic and demographic trends.

-- We may use your personal data together with publicly available information to carry out due diligence checks related to your donation, or potential as a donor.
-We do this in order to comply with ethical, legal and regulatory standards
+- We may use personal data together with publicly available information to carry out due diligence checks related to a particular donation, or someone’s potential as a donor.
+We do this to ensure that we comply with ethical, legal and regulatory standards.

 Applications to vacancies